 Could you use Blue Curacao in a Mai Tai?
 It would be better than no orange liqueur at all, but it wouldn’t make for a nice looking drink unless all your rums are clear.
 We made a Mai Tai variant called the Blue Hawai-Tai that looks pretty and tasted great, but this is the exception to the rule.
-Most rums recommended in a Mai Tai are aged and so when you combine a darker rum and blue liqueur, well, it does not look pretty.
+Most rums recommended in a Mai Tai are aged and so when you combine a dark brown or black rum and blue liqueur you end up with a greenish brown mess.

 Note that the ABV in Blue Curacao tends to be quite a bit lower than the higher quality Orange Curacaos.